 - Virginia Application for In-State Tuition Privileges (If Applicable)

 - Early Decision Program Contract, submitted through the LSAC Electronic Application

 Note: Scholarships cannot exceed total cost of attendance.
-If you receive military funding or external scholarships in excess of yearly total cost of attendance as published in admission publications, your scholarship will be reduced accordingly.
+If you receive military funding or external scholarships in excess of yearly total cost of attendance, your scholarship will be reduced accordingly.